Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • If your situation doesn’t require restriction, such as an intentionally open SSID (a Wi-Fi network without a password), then security doesn’t apply.
 In this case, any Wi-Fi standard or security level is a go.

-So on the home front, security can be optional.
+So, on the home front, security can be optional.
 It depends on if or how much you want to keep your devices safe against local threats, which are generally limited by physical proximity.

 Security on the Internet (WAN) side

-On the other hand, the security against online threats — those from the outside world via the Internet connection — is more severe since geophysical boundaries do not limit them.
+On the other hand, the security against online threats—those from the outside world via the Internet connection—is more severe since geophysical boundaries do not limit them.
+It’s where you don’t want to overlook or compromise when applicable.

 If a router has a known vulnerability on the WAN side and has no security patch, you must let it go.
 However, note that “known” is the keyword.
+That’s because all devices are vulnerable to a certain degree when they connect to the Internet.
+It’s a matter of keeping that secret, or unknown, to interested parties.

-So, when you hear about a vulnerability, and it’s not yet patched or will not be fixed (soon enough) via firmware updates, it’s time to get a different router model (better yet, from another vendor.)
+It’s only when a vulnerability becomes known that the device—hence the users—is in danger of being taken advantage of by a remote party.
+So, when you hear about a vulnerability, and it’s not yet patched or will not be fixed (soon enough) via firmware updates—there are a lot of online security “experts” standing by to talk about it—it’s time to get a different router model (better yet, from another vendor.)

 Security is nuanced.
 By default, every device connected to the Internet is vulnerable, much like as long as you live, you’re at risk of dying, to a degree.
 Absolute security exists only when you’re unplugged or cease to exist.